Xunnamius/project-utils/README.md

 ### semantic-release Plugin

-The semantic-release plugin enforces cross-dependency version synchronization and topological ordering during the release cycle and is therefore required when releasing from a monorepo.
+For monorepos, the semantic-release plugin enforces cross-dependency version synchronization and topological ordering during the release cycle. **Installing this plugin is required when publishing monorepo packages using Projector**.

 First, install the plugin: